 Alliance and Understanding

-Alliance and Understanding (AU), is a program that explores the Civil Rights movement and the intercultural partnership between Blacks and Jews.
+- Explore the Civil Rights Movement and the intercultural partnership between Black and Jewish communities.

 The AU program is open to all interested Penn students.
 Knowledge of Civil Rights history or Black/ Jewish issues is NOT necessary for participation in this program.
 All we ask is a genuine interest in the topic, a willingness to learn, and a desire to meet and build new and unique relationships.
-Applications for the 2013 program will be due